vmware/container-service-extension/docs/CLUSTER_MANAGEMENT.md

 # resize the cluster to have 8 worker node.
 If resize fails, the cluster is returned to it's original size.
 # '--network' is only applicable for clusters using native (vCD) Kubernetes provider.
 > vcd cse cluster resize mycluster --network mynetwork --nodes 8

-# list templates that can be used to upgrade cluster software.
-> vcd cse cluster upgrade-plan mycluster

-# upgrade cluster software (Docker-CE, Kubernetes, CNI) to match the specified template
-> vcd cse cluster upgrade mycluster mytemplate 1

 # info on a given node.
 If the node is of type nfsd, it displays info about Exports.
 > vcd cse node info mycluster nfsd-dj3s